massiveinteractive/mpartial/README.md

 ## Property Metadata

-Property fields support a subset of partial metadata options:
+Property fields support a subset of the @:partial metadata options:

 ### Replace